-Hysteroscopic myomectomy removes one or more small fibroids from the inside of your uterus.
-We insert a hysteroscope through your cervix into your uterus.
+This option could work for you if you have small fibroids inside your uterus.
+We insert a slim tube - a hysteroscope - through your vagina and cervix into your uterus.
 We then use the tool to scrape away fibroids.

 This safe, effective procedure: